tomit4/vue_presentation/README.md

 the `showConfirmation` event from the button in our `<HelloWorld>` component, then the `confirmDidIt()` function fires and the values of our references change.
-The `v-else` statement is there solely to render a message that asks the user the confirm that they "did it", which genherally just indicates they should push the button.
+The `v-else` statement is there solely to render a message that asks the user to confirm that they "did it", which generally just indicates they should push the button.

 This is a trivial example, but it demonstrates the ease with which Vue treats